- Grove City College (B.A. 2010, magna cum laude)

 - Representation of exchange-based investors in Shak v.
 JPMorgan Chase & Co., alleging monopolization and manipulation of the silver futures market in violation of federal antitrust and commodity exchange laws.
 The parties successfully reached a private settlement.
 The case preceded a related Department of Justice criminal investigation into JPMorgan that remains ongoing.

-- Court appointed Executive committee member and class counsel in In re Cattle Antitrust Litigation, representing ranchers and live cattle traders alleging a conspiracy among the "Big 4" meatpacking firms to suppress prices for fed cattle and commodities manipulation of live cattle futures traded on the Chicago Mercantile Exchange.
+- Court appointed Executive committee member and class counsel in In re Cattle Antitrust Litigation, representing cattle producers and cattle futures traders.
+The suit alleges that the “Big 4” meatpacking firms conspired to suppress prices for fed cattle and manipulated live cattle futures traded on the Chicago Mercantile Exchange.

-- Counsel in In re Deutsche Bank Spoofing Litigation on behalf of a putative class of investors alleging that defendants manipulated U.S. Treasury futures traded on the Chicago Board of Trade and Eurodollar futures traded on the Chicago Mercantile Exchange.
+- Counsel in In re Deutsche Bank Spoofing Litigation on behalf of a putative class of investors alleging manipulation through “spoofing” of U.S. Treasury futures traded on the Chicago Board of Trade and Eurodollar futures traded on the Chicago Mercantile Exchange.

 - Court appointed to the Executive Committee and class counsel in In re Bank of Nova Scotia Spoofing Litigation, alleging that defendants manipulated precious metals futures traded on the New York Mercantile Exchange and the Commodity Exchange, Inc.